ocaml-flambda/flambda-backend/HACKING.md

 This page is intended to keep track of useful information for people who want to modify the Flambda backend.

+## Branches, pull requests, etc.

+Pull requests should be submitted to the `main` branch, which is the default.

+Simple edits to documents can be committed directly via the Github "edit file" functionality for people with write access to the repo.
+Changes requiring review and all code changes must go through PRs.

+PRs should not be merged unless all CI checks have passed unless there is a good reason.
+It is not necessary to wait for CI checks to pass after genuinely trivial changes to a PR that was previously passing CI.

+There are also release branches (e.g. `release-4.12`) which are used for cutting production releases (which are all marked by git tags).
+These branches should not be committed to without approval from the person responsible for the next release.

+## Upstream subtree

+The `ocaml/` directory contains a patched version of the upstream OCaml compiler around which is built the Flambda backend.
+This directory is currently handled as a git subtree (not a submodule).

+Patches to the `ocaml/` subdirectory should be minimised and in the majority of cases be suitable for upstream submission.

+We are planning to move to a model where the patched upstream compiler is maintained in a normal upstream-style repository (i.e. forked from [`ocaml/ocaml`](https://github.com/ocaml/ocaml)).
+We may then use a git submodule to import it into the Flambda backend repo.

 ## Rebuilding during dev work

 To rebuild after making changes, you can just type `make` (or `make -j16`, etc).